Veleth/TGBot/readme.md

 * Implement personalized butlering features
 * Implement a wider variety of features
 * Remove obsolete code
+* Migrate from telepot to a different API library (I've just noticed that it is no longer supported, so I guess it's a necessary move sometime soon)

 ### Setup manual
 As of the time of this text being written, this bot requires 3 libraries - telepot, praw, and emoji (the last one is just for experimentation though).
 To get them use `pip install $name`.
 If you don't have [pip](https://pypi.org/project/pip/), I advise you to get it.
 It's cool and free.